 - Passport, valid for 6 months

 - Travel itinerary, receipt, and copy of e-tickets

 - Travel insurance documents

 - Credit cards, including the one you used to purchase your airplane ticket

 - Medications

 - Syllabus and textbooks

 - Back-up pair of glasses, if needed

-- Sunscreen and mosquito repellent
+- Sunscreen and mosquito repellent(!!!)

 - Power adapters (Uganda uses British 3-pronged outlets.
-Power strips and adaptors can be purchased in Garden City and at other locations) - Flash drive - Digital camera - Consider bringing a portable mosquito net, although most hotels have them and they can be purchased locally. - Bottled water is readily available; bring a filter if you plan on drinking tap water. - List of your emergency contacts!
+Power strips and adaptors can be purchased in Garden City and at other locations)

+- Flash drive

+- Digital camera

+- Consider bringing a portable mosquito net, although most hotels have them and they can be purchased locally

+- Bottled water is readily available; bring a filter if you plan on drinking tap water.
+A steri-Pen is very helpful much less expensive than buying water.

+- List of your emergency contacts!